img-pro/bandwidth-saver/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Faster images without touching DNS.
-No Cloudflare account needed in managed mode.
+No Cloudflare account needed in Managed mode.
 Install, activate, done.

 == Description ==

 WordPress images often load slowly, especially on shared hosting.
-Large sites with thousands of images can grind to a halt without a CDN.
-But setting up Cloudflare usually means editing DNS records, configuring caching rules, and navigating technical steps that many site owners prefer to avoid.
+Large sites with thousands of images can feel sluggish without a CDN.
+But setting up Cloudflare normally requires changing DNS, configuring caching rules, and navigating technical steps that many site owners avoid.

-**Bandwidth Saver** solves this by delivering your existing WordPress images through Cloudflare's global edge network.
-No DNS changes.
-No Cloudflare account needed in managed mode.
-No configuration.
-Just activate and go.
+**Bandwidth Saver** delivers your existing WordPress images through Cloudflare's global edge network without requiring DNS changes or a Cloudflare account in Managed mode.
+There is nothing to configure.
+Just activate the plugin and your images begin loading from Cloudflare.

 Safe to try on any site.
-Does not touch your database or existing files.
-You can disable it at any time and your site instantly returns to normal.
+The plugin does not modify your Media Library, files, or database.
+If you disable it, your site immediately returns to normal.
 If Cloudflare ever has an issue, WordPress automatically loads your original images.

 = How It Works =

-1. You upload images to WordPress as usual
+1. You upload images to WordPress normally
 2. The plugin rewrites image URLs on your frontend pages
-3. When a visitor requests an image, a Cloudflare Worker fetches it from your site and stores it in R2
+3. When an image is requested for the first time, a Cloudflare Worker fetches it from your server and stores it in R2
-4. Future requests serve the cached image from Cloudflare's edge
+4. Future requests serve the cached copy from Cloudflare's edge

-**Your original images stay on your server.** WordPress keeps full control.
+Your original images stay on your server.
+WordPress remains the system of record.
 The plugin only changes how images are delivered to visitors.

 Image URLs are rewritten on the frontend only.
 Your Media Library URLs stay exactly the same.

 The first request to each image comes from your server while Cloudflare caches it.
-Future requests are delivered from Cloudflare's edge.
+After that, visitors receive the image from the nearest Cloudflare edge location.

 = What This Plugin Does =

-* Rewrites image URLs on your frontend pages (your Media Library URLs stay exactly the same)
+* Rewrites image URLs on your frontend pages (Media Library URLs stay unchanged)
 * Delivers cached images from Cloudflare's global edge network
 * Falls back to your original images automatically if Cloudflare is unavailable
 * Works with lazy loading, responsive image sizes, and srcset
-* Works with virtually all themes and page builders without modifying templates or file structures
+* Compatible with virtually all themes and page builders
-* Designed to handle large, image-heavy websites with ease
+* Designed to handle large, image-heavy websites reliably

-The plugin simply delivers whatever WordPress outputs, including images processed by optimization plugins.
+The plugin delivers whatever WordPress outputs, including images processed by optimization plugins.

 = What This Plugin Does NOT Do =